arobcode2/reading-code/README.md

-# reading-code This is a project I completed as a student at hackreactor
+#reading-code This is a project I completed as a student at hackreactor.